Texas Election SourceYour authoritative source for Lone Star State election news, voter trends & political analysis

-We track more than 600 candidates for statewide office, Congress, the Texas Legislature and the State Board of Education every election cycle.
+We track more than 600 candidates for statewide office, the Texas Legislature and Congress every election cycle.
 We also follow special elections, important local races, constitutional referenda, significant court cases and, when the Legislature is in session, key bills that could significantly impact elections in Texas.

 From political professionals who ply their trades in the Texas Capitol to concerned citizens who want to know more about Texas politics, Texas Election Source is a relied-upon resource for political knowledge that’s simply not available anywhere else.

 Texas Election Source is non-partisan and not affiliated with any candidate, caucus or interest group.
 We do not endorse candidates.